coryarcangel/rodeo-lets-play/README.md

 4. Save.

 ## Monitor Config
-* Update the MONITORS variable in config.py with a list of up to 3 monitor names and their sizes (get names from xrandr)
+* Update the `MONITORS` variable in config.py with a list of up to 3 monitor names and their sizes (get names from xrandr)

+## Tensorflow Agents Deep Q Config
+* `TF_DEEPQ_POLICY_SAVE_DIR` in config.py is the location of the saved policy to load
+* `TF_AI_POLICY_WEIGHTS` in config.py sets the probabilistic weights of each policy in the `TfAgentBlendedPolicy` used in `tf_ai_runner` / process hub.
+These weights should sum to 1.0.
+Set any of them to `0` to remove that policy (can do all random or heuristic for testing, etc)

-## Installing Python 3.7 / Conda for TF Agents
+## Installing Python 3.8 / Conda for TF Agents
 * sudo apt update -y
 * sudo apt install python3.8
 * download miniconda python 3.8 installer https://docs.conda.io/en/latest/miniconda.html#linux-installers